GPTBot: an Open-Source GPT-4 Slack Bot

 The new release of ChatGPT last week was all over the News and Social Medias.
 I wondered if I could bring that power to Slack with minimal effort, and sure enough was able to get something up and running in only two days!
 Having been written relatively quickly by a single developer, the functionality is of course somewhat limited.
 But here is what it currently supports:

-• Exchanging a full conversation with context carried over.
-To start a full conversation, run the command: /gptbot start.
-To end the conversation, run the command: /gptbot stop.
+- Exchanging a full conversation with context carried over.
+To start a full conversation, run the command:

 Architecture